 Success in brokerage leasing is commonly based on timing, professional relevance, and personal contact over time.
 Your database will be at the centre of those things.
 Take daily steps to grow your database.
 Own the process and undertake it personally.

-So you can help with both of these things, and a specific prospecting and promotional strategy is required to target into the segments of tenants and clients that you can serve.
-You can achieve top rankings in brokerage leasing locally if you plan your contact approach to the right people and take specific action around that.
+So you can help with both of these things, and a specific prospecting and promotional strategy is required to target the segments of tenants and clients that you can serve.
+You can achieve top rankings in brokerage leasing locally if you plan your contact approach with the right people and take specific action around that.